Bonsai: Intentional and Personalized Social Media Feeds: : Design and System

 \subsubsection{Selecting sources}

 Next, users specify the sources that will populate their feed (Fig.~\ref{fig:interface-components}B).
 Based on the initial description, \System{} suggests feeds, starter packs, lists, search queries, accounts, and hashtags.
-Users can accept, edit, or remove these suggestions, as well as manually add new sources.
-Sources can be accounts, other feeds, search terms, and `starter packs' (curated sets of accounts associated with a specific topic).
+Users can accept, edit, or remove these suggestions, and manually add new sources.
+Sources can be accounts, other feeds, search terms, and `starter packs' (curated sets of accounts).